-Leading cities management framework

-Approval of business plans, investment strategies, property acquisitions, Dexus divestments and developments unless delegated to another committee

-Responsibility for developing short, medium and long-term strategies and business plans for achieving those strategies

-Investment Committee

-Consideration and approval or endorsement of investment and divestment proposals, developments, major capital expenditure and certain leases concerning Dexus and each of its managed funds and clients

-Oversight of group strategic direction, capital allocation, and creating value through development Strategy team

-Oversight of Dexus Sustainability Approach, government and other relevant stakeholder engagement

-Chief Operating Officer

-Oversight of Dexus Infrastructure funds management business

-Co-Heads of Infrastructure1

-Capital Transactions and Origination, and Developments team

-Chief Investment Officer

-Communications, Technology, Sustainability and Property Management teams

-Funds Management, Asset Management, and Origination teams

-Transaction and Origination responsibilities:

-- Identify and evaluate direct investment opportunities (and risks) - Develop and execute business processes relating to due diligence, documentation onboarding of acquisitions and developments. - Origination and execution of development opportunities

-Development responsibilities:

-- Actively manage developments. - Set project objectives including the Dexus feasibility, vision and standards to meet and exceed customer expectations. - Manage authority approval process. - Manage the design and construction process including meeting Dexus's and customers' briefs. - Ensure the handover of completed projects to asset management

-Responsibilities:

-- In Identify and evaluate emerging opportunities (and risks) - initiate and undertake regular stress-testing of business model and positioning. - Engage with Board and Senior management in determining and agreeing business priorities. - execute business cases for targeted initiatives.
-Origination and execution of corporate transaction opportunities

-Develop and

-Responsibilities:

-- Provide technical advice on execution of sustainability objectives. - Integrate emerging stakeholder issues into business strategy. - Government and other relevant stakeholder engagement managed accounts and comingled funds

-Responsibilities:

-- Identify and evaluate investment opportunities (and risks) - Active investment management through voting rights on boards and board subcommittees - Sharing of best practice between investee companies Developing and executing on new product offerings, including separately
+Dexus Board (Board) Approval of busine ess plans, investment strateg dele nd developments unless Group M 1anagement Committee (GMC) Responsibility for d eveloping short, medium and l long-term strategies and business plans for ac hieving those strategies Investment Committee nd approval or endorsement o nditure and certain leases con Chief Inve estment Officer Chief Operatir ng Officer Co-Heads of strategic direction, capital Oversight of Dexus Susto Infrastructure 1 allocation, and creating value through development government and other relevant stakeholder engagement Oversight of Dexus Infrastructure funds management business Develo ons and Origination, and oments team Healthcare Industrial Strategy team Communications, Technology, Sustainability and Property Management teams Funds Management, Asset Management, and Origination teams Transport Energy Health & Aged Care Student Accommodation PPPs Transaction and Origination responsibilities: - Identify and evaluate direct investment opportunities (and risks) - Develop and execute business processes relating to due diligence, documentation and onboarding of acquisitions and developments. - Origination and execution of development opportunities Development responsibilities: Actively manage developments.
+Set project objectives including the Dexus feasibility, vision and standards to meet and exceed customer expectations.
+Manage authority approval process.
+Manage the design and construction process including meeting Dexus's and customers' briefs.
+Ensure the handover of completed projects to asset management Responsibilities: In Identify and evaluate emerging opportunities (and risks) initiate and undertake regular stress-testing of business model and positioning.
+Engage with Board and Senior management in determining and agreeing business priorities.
+Develop and execute business cases for targeted initiatives.
+Origination and execution of corporate transaction Responsibilities: Provide technical advice on execution of sustainability objectives.
+Integrate emerging stakeholder issues into business strategy.
+Government and other relevant stakeholder engagement Responsibilities: Identify and evaluate investment opportunities (and risks) Active investment management through voting rights on boards and board sub- committees Sharing of best practice between investee companie Developing and executing on new product offerings, including separately managed accounts and comingled funds

 1 Dexus and AMP Limited ("AMP") finalised binding documentation for an alternative Transaction structure for the acquisition of Collimate Capital's real estate and domestic infrastructure business under a two-stage completion process, with First Completion occurring on 24 March 2023.
-The alternative transaction structure allows First Completion of the Transaction without satisfaction of the condition precedent relating to the transfer of AMP's ownership interest in China Life AMP Asset Management ("CLAMP") out of entities being acquired by Dexus under the Transaction.
+The alternative transaction structure allows First Completion of the Transaction without satisfaction of the condition proceedent relating to the transfer of AMP's ownership interest in China Life AMP Asset Management ("CLAMP") out of entities being acquired by Dexus under the Transaction.
 First Completion enables integration of the Collimate Capital business into the Dexus platform, with Dexus entitled to the economics from First Completion.
 Final Completion remains dependent on the ownership of CLAMP being transferred out of the relevant entities that Dexus has agreed to purchase.